harrywebdev/drinkwater/README.md

 - Each subscription tracks last notification sent to prevent duplicates
 - Scheduler runs every minute to check eligibility

+### AI Message Generation

+- Uses Groq's `llama-3.3-70b-versatile` model for fast, creative messages
+- Each notification gets a unique, personalized message
+- Fallback to predefined messages if AI fails or no API key is set
+- Average generation time: ~200-500ms
+- Messages are limited to 60 characters for notification compatibility

 ### Data Storage

 - Subscriptions stored in-memory (Map structure)